Skip to main content

 Scrutinizing the Biomarker and Data Collection Strategy

 The selection of biomarkers is a direct reflection of a vendor’s understanding of human physiology.
-A platform that prioritizes step counts and self-reported mood over metrics of and endocrine function is operating on a superficial and outdated model of wellness.
+A platform that prioritizes step counts and self-reported mood over metrics of metabolic health and endocrine function is operating on a superficial and outdated model of wellness.
 The academic inquiry must challenge the vendor’s choices in this domain.
 What is their rationale for the specific data points they collect?
 How do they account for the limitations and confounding variables inherent in that data?

 For example, if the vendor uses wearable technology, their scientific team must be able to articulate a deep understanding of the data’s nuances.
 Heart Rate Variability (HRV) is a powerful proxy for autonomic nervous system tone and a valuable indicator of recovery and HPA axis function.